subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat64.png)

-Figure 2: DRL Training and Inference algorithms

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat69.png)

-Figure 2: Illustrating a single stage of the DRL algorithm
+Figure 8: Illustrating a single stage of the DRL algorithm

 The above figure summarizes a single stage of the DRL algorithm.
 Note that in this case we are explicitly computing the energy function and then differentiating it to do the Langevin sampling.